-The updated B.C. curriculum developed for K-12 education continues to be phased in at Surrey schools during the 2017-18 school year.
+The updated B.C. curriculum developed for K-12 education continues to be phased in at Surrey schools.

 While teachers in kindergarten to Grade 9 are now using the fully implemented new curriculum, teachers in Grades 10 to 12 have been using, or can start using, the new approach on a trial basis to prepare for implementation by the 2019-20 school year.
 (An additional year was added to the secondary level transition as per a November 2017 letter from Education Minister Rob Fleming).

 Information from the provincial government about the new curriculum can be found HERE.

 The world has become much different since the original curriculum was developed.
 New technologies enable access to a wealth of information on virtually any topic.
 Today's students need to learn skills to successfully locate, analyze and evaluate information, then apply it in a proper and useful way.

 The emphasis now is more on understanding concepts and processes, as well as a personalized learning experience and flexibility to better match individual student strengths and needs, as described in B.C.'s Education Plan.